-- to promote or showcase CSMC values.
+- to promote or showcase CSMC values to non-members.

 The Appointed Minister’s Duties